odadaj/data-mining/README.md

+#Data Visualisation course
-# code for data visualisation course part of the data mining specialisation
+Repo for code for data visualisation course part of the data mining specialisation
-Repo for my data mining projects.
 Code mostly in R